caseconsulting/app-website/docs/case-cares/post-4.md

   <li>0 points in the paint during recess :-(</li>
 </ul><br/>

-If you'd like to learn more about the Watch D.O.G.S. program you can read more about it on their <a href="https://dadsofgreatstudents.com/">website</a> or watch <a href="https://www.youtube.com/watch?v=CM9nUoWOOvs">this feature from The Today Show</a> about the program.
+If you'd like to learn more about the Watch D.O.G.S. program you can read more about it on their <a href="https://dadsofgreatstudents.com/" target="_blank">website</a> or watch <a href="https://www.youtube.com/watch?v=CM9nUoWOOvs" target="_blank">this feature from The Today Show</a> about the program.